Scale of the problem

 We created a sound board and designed specific sounds for each step.
 Sound design inspired from the metaphor of the liquid flowing out of the device.
 The goal of sound design is using clear sounds with liquid associations to mimic the fact that liquid is injected into your body.

-PROTOTYPE & USER TEST
+PROTOTYPE TO TEST USABILITY

 In order to make sure that the feedback can guide users properly , we built a prototype to demonstrate the changing of light and sound.
 Thanks to that the users can intuitively understand our design, and gave us insight into the problem, and help to improve our final solution .